ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ###### Core temperature & density derivation

 We calculate the volume integrated profile and then divide by the volume of integration to get the volume average density $\langle n \rangle$.
-If we assume the plasma to be a torus of circular cross section then we can use spherical cordinates.
-We can simplify the problem by representing the torus as a cyclinder of height equal to the circumfrence of the torus equal to $2\pi R$ where $R$ is the major radius of the torus.
+If we assume the plasma to be a torus of circular cross-section then we can use spherical coordinates.
+We can simplify the problem by representing the torus as a cylinder of height equal to the circumference of the torus equal to $2\pi R$ where $R$ is the major radius of the torus.

-The cyclindrical volume element is given by:
+The cylindrical volume element is given by:

 $$
 V = \int \int \int dV = \int^{2\pi R}_0 \int^{2\pi}_0 \int^a_0 r \ dr \ d\theta \ dz
 $$

-Inserting out density function in the un-normalised to $a$ to be integrated over we get:
+Inserting our density function in the form where $\rho$ is expanded as $\rho = r/a$ we get:

 $$
 \int^{2\pi R}_0 \int^{2\pi}_0 \int^a_0     r  \left(n_0(1-r^2/a^2)^{\alpha_n}\right) \ dr \ d\theta \ dz
 $$

-Since our density function is only a function of $r$, and the torus is symmetric around its center, the integration simplifies to integrating over $r$ and the $d\theta ,\ dz$ integrals are solved to give values for the full poloidal angle and cyclindrical height and torus length, leading to:
+Since our density function is only a function of $r$, and the torus is symmetric around its center, the integration simplifies to integrating over $r$ and the $d\theta ,\ dz$ integrals are solved to give values for the full poloidal angle and cylindrical height and torus length, leading to:

 $$
 4\pi^2R \int^a_0     r  \left(n_0(1-r^2/a^2)^{\alpha_n}\right) \ dr
 $$

-In the form of volume average density where the volume integrated density function has to be divided by the volume of the cyclinder / torus we get:
+In the form of volume average density where the volume integrated density function has to be divided by the volume of the cylinder / torus we get:

 $$
 \langle n \rangle =  \frac{4\pi^2R \int^a_0     r  \left(n_0(1-r^2/a^2)^{\alpha_n}\right) \ dr}{2\pi^2Ra^2}